kctanglog/Momentum-with-Genetic-Algorithm-Optimization---BTCUSDT---1hour---10-02-2018-to-31-03-2025-/Strategy/README.md

 # 🎯 **Momentum_Backtester - Genetic Algorithm Optimization**
-**BTCUSDT - 1 Hour Interval (10-02-2018 to 31-03-2025**)
+**BTCUSDT - 1 Hour Interval (10-02-2018 to 31-03-2025)**

 ---

 ## 📖 **Project Overview**
 This project demonstrates a **Momentum-Based Trading Strategy**, optimized using **Brute Force** and **Genetic Algorithm (GA)** methods.
-Designed for **professional traders** and **quantitative analysts**, this tool helps fine-tune momentum parameters to maximize profitability through robust backtesting and visualization.
+It helps fine-tune momentum parameters to maximize profitability through robust backtesting and visualization.

 ---